 Listed on the National Registry of Historic Places, the Plaza is the heart and soul of the city.
-The gathering spot for residents and tourists alike, surrounded by city landmarks, shops and restaurants.
+The gathering spot for residents and tourists alike is surrounded by city landmarks, shops and restaurants.

 Just beyond the edge of Santa Fe and a short hike through the deep silence of the terrain lies a rocky ledge that seems to whisper to passersby, the dark stone speaking a cryptic language.
 Carved into the boulders of the ledge at the La Cieneguilla Petroglyph Site and throughout the Southwest are thousands of petroglyphs thought to originate from the pre-contact time of the Spanish colonial era.
 Despite a great deal of scholarly study throughout modern history, no one can say for certain what these depictions meant to the people who created them.
 Not only does their meaning remain shrouded in mystery, but many of the etchings’ depictions are indecipherable, leaving curious visitors to speculate.

-In order to confirm your registration all students must pay for the yoga portion of the retreat.
-For students who want to stay at the retreat center you will pay for your lodging and meals on the evening of the 11th, once you arrive to IHM.
-If you do not want to stay at the retreat center but would like to purchase meals you can pay for them on the 11th. *Please note there are no refunds or cancellations.
+Students must pay for the yoga portion of the retreat to confirm their registration.
+Once you've paid the yoga registration fee you will be contacted via email regarding your room booking.
+For students who want to stay at the retreat center, you will pay for your lodging and meals on the evening of the 1st.
+If you do not want to stay at the retreat center but would like to purchase meals you can pay for them on the 1st. *Please note there are no refunds or cancellations.